RcKeller/masks-newgeneration-unofficial/resources/INSTRUCTIONS.md

   fa-solid fa-star
 Nomad (Right): Influence given to others (clicking shares the move item Putting Down Roots) fa-solid fa-street-view
+Soldier (Left): Soldier stat (click to share A Higher Calling)
+  NOTE: Put this in-between the Advantage and Shift Labels buttons! fa-solid fa-person-rifle

-Harbinger (Right): Just a button, clicking shares the move "Connecting the Dots" to chat Scion (Right): Respect icon (click to share "Respect" chat) Brain (Left): This playbook is MISSING a gadget tracker, add this stat as a trackable resource on the playbook (integer >0, no limit).
-This is based on the "Always Prepared" brain move.
+Harbinger (Right): Just a button, clicking shares the move "Connecting the Dots" to chat fa-solid fa-timeline

+Scion (Right): Respect icon (click to share "Respect" chat) fa-solid fa-face-saluting

+Brain (Left): This playbook is MISSING a gadget tracker, add this stat as a trackable resource on the  playbook (integer >0, no limit).
+This is based on the "Always Prepared" brain move. fa-solid fa-microchip

-Outsider: Nonee
+Outsider: None
 Delinquent: None
 Transformed: None

-PLEASE CHANGE THE STAR icon for potential to fa-solid fa-seedling
+PLEASE CHANGE THE STAR icon we implemented for potential to "fa-solid fa-seedling"

 ---------